albirrkarim/react-speech-highlight-demo/README.md

 When we talk about good sound / human like voices AI models inference should get involved.
 So it doesn't make sense if doing that on client side.

-Then the speech synthesis API provider like [ElevenLabs](https://try.elevenlabs.io/29se7bx2zgw1), [Google Cloud](https://cloud.google.com/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Open AI](https://platform.openai.com/docs/guides/text-to-speech) play their roles.
+Then the speech synthesis API provider like [ElevenLabs](https://try.elevenlabs.io/29se7bx2zgw1), [Murf AI](https://get.murf.ai/0big1kdars4f), [Open AI](https://platform.openai.com/docs/guides/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Google Cloud](https://cloud.google.com/text-to-speech) play their roles.

 But they don't provide the npm package to do highlighting.